awsdocs/aws-step-functions-developer-guide/doc_source/development-options.md

 You can define a state machine using the [Step Functions console](https://console.aws.amazon.com/states/home?region=us-east-1#/)\.
 You can write complex state machines in the cloud without using a local development environment by using AWS Lambda to supply code for your tasks, and the Step Functions console to define your state machine using the Amazon States Language\.

 The [Creating a Lambda State Machine](tutorial-creating-lambda-state-machine.md) tutorial uses this technique to create a simple state machine, execute it, and view its results\.

+### Data flow simulator<a name="development-options-console-simulator"></a>

+ You can design, implement and debug workflows in the Step Functions console\.
+Knowing how JsonPath input and output processing work can help you understand how to control the flow of data through your state machine\.
+Use the [ data flow simulator in the Step Functions console](https://console.aws.amazon.com/states/home?region=us-east-1#/simulator) to learn how information flows from state to state and to understand how to filter and manipulate date\.
+This tool lets you simulate each of the [fields](concepts-input-output-filtering.md) that Step Functions uses to process data, such as `InputPath`, `Parameters`, `ResultSelector`, `OutputPath`, and `ResultPath`\.

 ## AWS SDKs<a name="development-options-aws-sdk"></a>